I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Final thoughts on Sherwin Williams Alabaster SW 7008

-In my opinion, Alabaster is one, if not my favorite white colors.
+In my opinion, Alabaster is one of my favorite white colors.
 The slight warmth it has makes it easy to work with and pair with other colors.
 That is one of the main reasons why we end up suggesting this color to clients of ours.
 The versatility of this color is just so appealing, it’s no wonder it’s so popular.

 Don’t forget, when it comes to paint colors it’s always a good idea to paint large swatches where you intend to use the color.
 Lighting will change in the room so pay attention and be observant.
 You want to make sure you will love the color in every lighting situation.